-Product Category Description Representative Products Weight Management (43.1% of 2003 Net Sales) Meal replacements, weight-loss accelerators and a variety of healthy snacks Formula 1 Personalized Protein Powder Total Control® High Protein Bars and Snacks Inner Nutrition (43.6% of 2003 Net Sales) Dietary and nutritional supplements containing herbs, vitamins, minerals and other natural ingredients NiteworksTM Garden 7TM Aloe Concentrate Joint Support Outer Nutrition® (9.1% of 2003 Net Sales) Skin cleansers, moisturizers, lotions, shampoos and conditioners Skin Activator ® Cream Radiant C TM Body Lotion Herbal Aloe Everyday Shampoo Mystic Mask differentiate our products in the marketplace.
-Our research and development organization combines the experience of product development scientists within our Company with an external team including world-renowned scientists.
+Product Category Description Representative Products Weight Management (43.1% of 2003 Net Sales) Meal replacements, weight-loss accelerators and a variety of healthy snacks Formula 1 Personalized Protein Powder Total Control® High Protein Bars and Snacks Inner Nutrition (43.6% of 2003 Net Sales) Dietary and nutritional supplements containing herbs, vitamins, minerals and other natural ingredients NiteworksTM Garden ^{7TM} Aloe Concentrate Joint Support Outer Nutrition® (9.1% of 2003 Net Sales) Skin cleansers, moisturizers, lotions, shampoos and conditioners Skin Activator ® Cream Radiant C [TM] Body Lotion Herbal Aloe Everyday Shampoo Mystic Mask

+We are committed to providing products with scientific substantiation.
+We have significantly increased our emphasis on scientific research in the fields of weight management and nutrition over the past two years.
+We believe that our focus on nutrition science will continue to result in meaningful product enhancements that differentiate our products in the marketplace.
+Our research and development organization combines the experience of product development scientists within our company with an external team including world-renowned scientists.
 Additionally, we contributed to the establishment of the Mark Hughes Cellular and Molecular Nutritional Lab at UCLA (the "UCLA Lab"), which is an independent lab devoted to the advancement of nutrition science.
 We also introduced NiteworksTM, a cardiovascular product developed in conjunction with Louis Ignarro, Ph.D., a Nobel Laureate in Medicine in 2003 and, in March 2004, we introduced ShapeWorksTM, a comprehensive weight management program based on the clinical experience and the 15 years of meal replacement research of David Heber, M.D., Ph.D., professor, and Director of the UCLA Center for Human Nutrition.